thunder-project/thunder/python/README.rst

 About
 -----

-Thunder is a library for analyzing large-scale neural data.
+thunder is a library for analyzing large-scale neural data.
 It's fast to run, easy to develop for, and can be used interactively.
 It is built on Spark, a new framework for cluster computing.

-Thunder includes utilties for data loading and saving, and modular functions for time series statistics, matrix decompositions, and fitting algorithms.
+thunder includes utilties for data loading and saving, and modular functions for time series statistics, matrix decompositions, and fitting algorithms.
 Analyses can easily be scripted or combined.
 It is written in Spark's Python API (Pyspark), making use of scipy, numpy, and scikit-learn.

 Quick start
 -----------

-Thunder is designed to run on a cluster, but local testing is a great way to learn and develop.
+thunder is designed to run on a cluster, but local testing is a great way to learn and develop.
 Many computers can install it with just a few simple steps.
 If you aren't currently using Python for scientific computing, `Anaconda`_ is highly recommended.

 .. _Anaconda: https://store.continuum.io/cshop/anaconda/